naveenrajm7/vagrant_utm/docs/index.md

 Get started with Vagrant UTM plugin in 3 simple steps.
 Make sure both [Vagrant] and [UTM] are installed before your proceed.

+{: .warning}
+UTM Vagrant plugin is built around the existing UTM API.
+Some steps like Import, Snapshot are not straightforward.
+Please check [Known Issues](/known_issues.md) before using this plugin.

 ### Install

 Install vagrant_utm plugin.